ibm-cloud-docs/codeengine/configmap-secret.md

     ```
     {: pre}

 7. Restart the application and call the application again.
-This time, the app returns `Hello Stranger` which is the updated value specified in the `myliteralconfigmap` configmap.
+This time, the app returns `Hello Stranger`, which is the updated value that is specified in the `myliteralconfigmap` configmap.

     ```
     curl https://myhelloapp.d484a5d6-d10d.us-south.codeengine.appdomain.cloud